JavaScript Events

 Every handler receives an event object with details about what happened, like the event type, which element triggered it (event.target), and methods to control how the event behaves.

-The click event fires when the user clicks on an element with the mouse or taps it on a touch screen.
+The click event is triggered when a user clicks an element with a mouse or taps it on a touch screen.
+It is one of the most commonly used events in JavaScript for responding to user interactions.

 javascript